-Environmental staff is responsible for weekly visual inspection of the Liese Creek Flumes during the summer season.
+Environmental staff is responsible for bi-monthly visual inspection of the Liese Creek Flumes during the summer season.
 The accumulated sediments in the flumes are removed by hand.
 There is no requirement for routine maintenance for the Liese Creek Flumes.